Jahnavi-Anand/RAISE/README.md

 # RAISE – Gen‑Z Startup Investment Platform

-RAISE is a digital investment and crowdfunding platform connecting Gen‑Z founders with investors.[file:12]
+RAISE is a digital investment and crowdfunding platform connecting Gen‑Z founders with investors.
-It supports compliant equity and revenue‑sharing deals using standard legal templates (no AI‑generated documents), with a full frontend, backend, and DevOps/CI‑CD setup on the **main** branch.[file:12]
+It supports compliant equity and revenue‑sharing deals using standard legal templates (no AI‑generated documents), with a full frontend, backend, and DevOps/CI‑CD setup on the **main** branch.

 ---